charotAmine/azureBlueprintsExtension/README.md

 > This will preview the workspace that will be imported to Azure.

+To Export a blueprint :

+- Use command **Azure Blueprints: Export Blueprint**

+### Requirement :

+- Blueprint name
+- Blueprint version
+- Management Group Id
+- Output path
+  > This will export your blueprints in Azure to your local drive.

 # Contribution

 This extension is open source and hosted on [Github](https://github.com/charotAmine/azureBlueprintsExtension).
 Contributions are more than welcome.
 Feel free to fork and add new features or submit bug reports.